|

 I'm

-a-runnin' down the road tryna loosen my load
+a-runnin' down the road trying to loosen my load

 I've got seven women on my mind